Chronic obstructive pulmonary disease: Causes

 Alcohol abuse can lead to alcoholic lung disease and is seen to be an independent risk factor for COPD.
 Mucociliary clearance is disrupted by chronic exposure to alcohol; macrophage activity is diminished and an inflammatory response promoted.
-The damage leads to a susceptibility for infection, including COVID-19, more so when combined with smoking; smoking induces the upregulation of the expression of ACE2, a receptor for the SARS-CoV-2 virus.
+The damage leads to a susceptibility for infection, which is increased when combined with smoking.
+Smoking induces the upregulation of the expression of ACE2, a receptor for the SARS-CoV-2 virus.